Israel, Turkey row over Zionism deepens rift between ex-allies

 Turkey, which was established as a republic after the Ottoman Empire collapsed, denies those killings were genocide and says both sides lost lives in internecine fighting during the chaos of war.

-The Conference of European Rabbis is an umbrella group of 700 religious leaders in Europe, where an estimated 1.7 million Jewish people live.
+The Conference of European Rabbis is an umbrella group of 700 religious leaders in Europe, where an estimated 1,7 millions Jewish people live.
 About 17,000 Jews live in Turkey, a country of 76 million people.

-(Writing by Ori Lewis and Ayla Jean Yackley in Istanbul; additional reporting by Jeff Mason in Washington; Editing by Andrew Heavens and Lisa Shumaker)
+(Writing by Ori Lewis and Ayla Jean Yackley in Istanbul, Editing by Andrew Heavens)

-(This story was corrected to change the wording in paragraph 7 to "comparison to fascism" from "'comparison to Nazism'" after Israeli PM's office corrected statement)